The Demons and the Swine

-Jesus once encountered a man who was possessed of demons on the eastern shore of the Sea of Galilee.
+Jesus once encountered a man who was possessed of demons in the country of the Gadarenes, which is opposite Galilee.
 When the Lord commanded the demons to leave the man, they requested permission to enter a herd of swine feeding in the area.
 Christ permitted them.
-And the demons entered the swine and they hurled down into the sea and drowned.
+And the demons entered the swine and they hurled down into the sea and drowned (Luke 8:26-39).

 Why did the Lord allow the demons to get into the swine?